Jarlzc/notetaking2/README.md

 # notetaking2

-Have add more function like login date display and status column
+Have to add more function like login date display and status column